flax-lang/flax/issues.md

 2. There are still some instances where we explicitly 'initialise' a class equivalent to `memset(0)` -- see *THINGS TO NOTE* below.

-3. Fix the `char`/`i8` stupidity when handling strings.
-The way I see it, there are 2 options:
-	a) make `char` redundant; strings are just `i8` everywhere. if we want unicode, then it'll be a separate (`ustring`?) type.
-	b) make `char` distinct; strings would handle unicode in terms of codepoints, maybe utf-32. would be pretty bad for most things though.

-	Probaby going with option A.

 4. Some kind of construct to make a variable immutable beyond a certain point; thus you could have arbitrarily complex initialisation code, then have the compiler enforce that your variable is immutable after that point, eg: